pzivich/zEpid/docs/Time-Fixed Exposure.rst

 the list of potential estimators

 Second, does your question of interest require something not available for all methods?
 This can also narrow down estimators, at least ones currently available.
-For example, only `TimeFixedGFormula` and `StochasticIPTW` allow for stochastic treatments.
+For example, only `TimeFixedGFormula`, `StochasticIPTW`, and `StochasticTMLE` allow for stochastic treatments.
 See the tutorials on `Python for Epidemiologists <https://github.com/pzivich/Python-for-Epidemiologists/>`_ for further details on what each estimator can do.